ZeynalliZeynal/recipe-finder/README.md

 ![img_2.png](public/img/img_2.png)

 On the recipe page, you will see the recipe details.
 The recipe details are fetched from the api by `id`.

+### Additional information

+Run `npm run build` to build the app for production.
+Run `npm run lint` to check for errors or warnings.